Bayesian hierarchical weighting adjustment and survey inference: Method

+Under MRP, the auxiliary variables $X$ are discretized, and their cross-tabulation constructs the poststratification cells $j$, with population cell sizes $N_j$ and sample cell sizes $n_j$, where $J$ is the total number of poststratification cells \citep{little91, little93, gelman:little:97,gelmancarlin01}.
+Then the total population size is $N=\sum_{j=1}^J N_j$, and the sample size is $n=\sum_{j=1}^Jn_j$.

-Poststratification inference is different from design-base inference under stratified sampling by the fact that $n_j$'s are now random functions of the sampling distribution $I$.
-In repeated sampling of $I$, there is a nonzero probability that $n_j=0$ for some $j$.
+Poststratification inference is different from design-based inference under stratified sampling by the fact that $n_j$'s are now random functions of the sampling distribution $I$.
+In the repeated sampling of $I$, there is a nonzero probability that $n_j=0$ for some $j$.
 The usual resolution of this problem is to condition on $n_j$'s observed in the realized sample, however, the sample inference is not design-unbiased conditionally on $n_j$'s.
-The MRP framework assumes a model for $n_j$'s and preserves design consistency.
+The MRP framework assumes a model for $n_j$'s to account for the design feature.

 The poststratification implicitly assumes that the units in each cell are included with equal probability.
-Suppose $\theta$ is the population estimand of interest, such as the overall or domain mean, and it can be expressed as a weighted sum over any subset or domain $D$ of the poststrata,
+Suppose $\theta$ is the population estimand of interest, such as the overall or domain means, and it can be expressed as a weighted sum over any subset or domain $D$ of the poststrata,

 where $\theta_j$ is the corresponding estimand in cell $j$.
 The proposed poststratified estimator will be of the general form,